PetroIvaniuk/llms-tools/README.md

  - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world

 ## Audio & Speech & Music
+- [AudioCraft](https://ai.meta.com/blog/audiocraft-musicgen-audiogen-encodec-generative-ai-audio/) - our simple framework that generates high-quality, realistic audio and music from text-based user inputs after training on raw audio signals as opposed to MIDI or piano rolls, by MetaAI
+  - [MusicGen](https://ai.honu.io/papers/musicgen/), [Demo: HF](https://huggingface.co/spaces/facebook/MusicGen), [Code](https://github.com/facebookresearch/audiocraft) - a simple and controllable model for music generation
+  - [AudioGen](https://felixkreuk.github.io/audiogen/) - an auto-regressive generative model that generates audio samples conditioned on text inputs
+  - [EnCodec](https://ai.meta.com/blog/ai-powered-audio-compression-technique/) - a neural network that is trained end to end to reconstruct the input signal
+- [MuAViC](https://ai.facebook.com/blog/muavic-audio-visual-speech-translation-benchmark/) - a Multilingual Audio-Visual Corpus for Robust Speech Recognition and Robust Speech-to-Text Translation, by MetaAI
+- [Voicebox](https://voicebox.metademolab.com/) - Text-Guided Multilingual Universal Speech Generation at Scale, by MetaAI
 - [AudioPaLM](https://google-research.github.io/seanet/audiopalm/examples/) - a large language model for speech understanding and generation, by Google
-- [Voicebox](https://voicebox.metademolab.com/) - Text-Guided Multilingual Universal Speech Generation at Scale, by MetaAI
 - MERT, [Code](https://github.com/yizhilll/MERT), [Demo: HF](https://huggingface.co/spaces/m-a-p/Music-Descriptor) - an Acoustic Music Understanding Model with Large-Scale Self-supervised Training
-- [MusicGen](https://ai.honu.io/papers/musicgen/), [Demo: HF](https://huggingface.co/spaces/facebook/MusicGen), [Code](https://github.com/facebookresearch/audiocraft) -  a simple and controllable model for music generation by MetaAI
 - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLabs
 - [Ecoute](https://github.com/SevaSk/ecoute) - a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation
 - [Eleven Labs](https://beta.elevenlabs.io/) - the most realistic Text to Speech and Voice Cloning software.
 ElevenLabs brings the most compelling, rich and lifelike voices to creators and publishers seeking the ultimate tools for storytelling